-CEPT is the view that RR No. 9.21 should continue to apply until 16 June 2015, concerning potential interferences from the mobile service, and that both services should be equally treated with respect to access to spectrum after that date.
+CEPT is the view that RR No. 9.21 should continue to apply concerning potential interferences from the mobile service.

 Protection of the mobile service from modifications of existing assignments or new assignments in the ARNS (after 17 June 2015)

-There is currently no regulatory provision in the RR to ensure that mobile service will not be unduly affected by interference or protection constraints from future assignments in the aeronautical radio navigation service.
-Given the potential of interference between both services, there is a need to develop adequate regulatory provisions, given that after 17 June 2015, both services are primary.

-To fulfil the requirements above-mentioned, CEPT supports method B2 (application of RR No. 9.21 before 17 June 2015 and application of the new WRC Resolution [ARNS/Mobile] after that date).
+For frequency assignment of the mobile service that successfully applied RR No. 9.21 and recorded to MIFR with favourable finding in accordance with RR No. 11.31 protection from modifications of the existing or new frequency assignments of ARNS stations will be provided by Radio regulations provisions in force (see RR No. 8.3) and on the basis of bilateral or multilateral agreements between administrations.

 CEPT acknowledges that Recommendation [JTG 5-6] (WRC-12) may ease coordination between countries of ITU-R Regions 1 and 3 (ARNS in Region 1 and mobile service in Region 3; noting that there is no ARNS allocation in Region 3) and therefore included one Recommends with that respect (Recommends 2).

-Note: see also the actions to be taken.

 [Further no changes]

 APPENDIX 2